Rohanberiwal/6.S191-DL/Research Paper Anlysis/Automated Mitosis detection  using morphological and statistics/Consistency Subset Evaluation metho/Optimisation for CSEM.md

    - Generate neighboring subsets by adding, removing, or modifying features in the current subset.

 4. **Improvement**:
    - Select the neighboring subset that leads to the highest improvement in consistency.
-The computaiton for the imoorvement in the consistency is done by the haralick and the run lenght matrix  .
+The computaiton for the improvement in the consistency is done by the haralick and the run lenght matrix  .
    -

 5. **Backtracking**: